NREL/resstock/measures/ResStockArguments/README.md

 **Windows: Shading Summer Season**

 Enter a date range like 'May 1 - Sep 30'.
 Defines the summer season for purposes of shading coefficients; the rest of the year is assumed to be winter.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-windows'>HPXML Windows</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-windows'>HPXML Windows</a>) is used.

 - **Name:** ``window_shading_summer_season``
 - **Type:** ``String``